What is the scale length of a guitar?

 Another reason to look at the scale length is the sound of the guitar.
 Opinions are somewhat divided about volume: one says that full length guitars produce a louder sound, but that does not necessarily have to be the case.
 That increase in volume can also be caused by a different construction of the body.
 Longer strings do provide more bass notes and will give a different 'balance' in your guitartone.

-You can clearly hear that in the deeper sounding baritone guitars with a longer scale length.
-What tone suits you best is a matter of trying out different guitars and that is always possible in our store in Dedemsvaart because there, in addition to 1000 guitars, the full scale coffee and the short scale espresso are ready!
-Our Fellows are happy to help!
+Longer strings do provide more bass and thus a different ‘balance’ in tone.
+You can clearly hear this in the deeper-sounding baritone guitars with a longer scale length.
+Here, too, it's a matter of trying out what suits you best and you can always do so in our shop in Dedemsvaart, where, besides 1000 guitars, full scale coffee and short scale espresso are waiting for you!